PeterGilroy/interactive-nodetool/README.md

    pip install -r requirements.txt
    ```
 3. Ensure you have a Java Runtime Environment (JRE) installed
-4. Set the CASSANDRA_HOME environment variable to point to your Cassandra installation:
+4. Set the CASSANDRA_HOME environment variable to point to your Cassandra installation or pass this into the script with the --cassandra-home parameter:
    ```bash
    export CASSANDRA_HOME=/path/to/cassandra
    ```